phalt/swapi/swapi/templates/docs.md

 - ```rotation_period``` *string*
 -- The number of standard hours it takes for this planet to complete a single rotation on it's axis.
 - ```orbital_period``` *string*
--- The number of standard days it takes fo this planet to complete a single orbit of it's local star.
+-- The number of standard days it takes for this planet to complete a single orbit of it's local star.
 - ```gravity``` *string*
 -- A number denoting the gravity of this planet, where "1" is normal or 1 standard G. "2" is twice or 2 standard Gs.
 "0.5" is half or 0.5 standard Gs.
 - ```population``` *string*